 Foods that are bad for braces are usually also bad for teeth in general.
 Hard foods like hard candy or ice have the potential to damage braces and sticky foods like caramel or taffy can be a nightmare to clean from braces.
 In the same way, these foods are also hard on your teeth and can provide an ideal environment for bacteria to grow, which leads to decay.

 How often will I need to come in for adjustments?

 This depends on each patient’s individual case, but you will typically come in once every four to six weeks.
-At these appointments, Dr. Frost will check the progress of your treatment, replace worn-out rubber bands, and make any necessary adjustments.
+At these appointments, Dr. Frost will check the progress of your braces treatment at our Creve Coeur office, replace worn-out rubber bands, and make any necessary adjustments.
 For Invisalign™ patients, new trays are needed at about the same interval.

 Please check out our other resources on braces, orthodontics, and Invisalign™, as well as our blog.
-If you happen to have any more questions or if you would like to schedule an appointment, give us a call at (314) 567-1888, come see us at our office in Creve Coeur, or fill out our simple online form.
+If you happen to have any more questions or if you would like to schedule an appointment for the best orthodontics in St. Louis, give us a call at (314) 567-1888, come see us at our office in Creve Coeur, or fill out our simple online form.